 GPS +30.280603, -97.734478

 In 2016, UT’s Landscape Services cleared much of the invasive and overgrown plants in Waller Creek; as you walk this urban stream, look for cut 3-inch poison ivy vines and stumps of trees like ligustrum (left in place to hold soil until new plants take root).
 This alteration opened the canopy, increased visual sight lines, and revealed the system of weirs established for the bald cypress’ (Taxodium distichum) in the 1930s.
 Weirs and cypress reduce erosion of banks and minimize the need for constructed stability as found in the Dell Medical School portion of Waller Creek.
 Landscape Services has led several planting of native herbs, wildflowers, grasses and bushes.
 If you look to the North, can you see the concrete obstacle course from WWII.

 Retrace steps back to Clark Field; continue N on path to middle of second, metal pedestrian bridge

 GPS +30.281521, -97.7336933

-Continue to walk E on bridge to sidewalk along San Jacinto Blvd; walk N on sidewalk (west side of San Jacinto Blvd towards stadium and stop where the sidewalk is built over the E bank.
+Continue E on bridge to sidewalk along San Jacinto Blvd; walk N along W side of San Jacinto Blvd towards stadium and stop where the sidewalk is built over the E bank.

 20. Battle of Waller Creek